TULiberalArts/English/pages/next-stops.md

 title: Next Stops
 description: >-
  See where an English degree in the department of English at the College of Liberal Arts at Temple University can take you.
 Discover careers and internships for English majors.
 Make your declaration, find out about our application deadlines and transfer policies, and apply!
 keywords: 'careers for English majors, careers for English degree, Temple Department of English, internships English majors'
 # custom variables
-sidebar: false
 ---
 What’s next after you earn your English degree from Temple University?
 Graduates have a lot of options.
 So [make your declaration](#make-your-declaration) and [apply](#apply) to Temple after you come [visit us](#visit-us) and find out what a College of Liberal Arts English degree is all about.
 Need to learn more?
 Find out everything you need to know about our [application deadlines](#deadlines) and [transfer policies](#thinking-of-transferring).